icaroregis/icaroregis/README.md

 ## Hello, welcome to my profile,

-I am a full stack developer (With expertise in Frontend) passionate about technology and innovation, with experience in creating web applications.
-I develop interfaces with HTML, SCSS, Styled Components, ReactJs, NextJs, Typescript and Vanilla Javascript, and Restful APIs with Node js and Typescript, using relational and NoSQL databases.

-I am studying Fullstack technical training at the Rocktseat One programming school, where I learn the best practices and system development methodologies, such as functional programming, HTML, NEXT JS, REACT JS, STYLED COMPONENT, TESTING, among others.
-Furthermore, I am taking a technical English course at Youth Idiomas, to improve my communication and expand my horizons.
-Dedication, effort, study, perseverance and leadership are some of my values, which motivate me to always seek professional development and growth.
+I am a developer with over 4 years and 7 months of experience in the JavaScript ecosystem, mainly focused on Next.js and NestJS.
+I have solid experience in both front-end and back-end development.
+I currently work at a technology company in the healthcare sector, developing an advanced clinical system for analysis laboratories.
+This testing system is designed to manage and process various tests such as blood, feces, urine, among others.
+My responsibilities involve both front-end and back-end development, using a variety of modern technologies.
+In addition, I developed from scratch the financial system of the company where I currently work, contributing significantly to the efficiency and automation of financial processes.

 <div align="center">
   <a href="https://github.com/icaroregis">